Plzeň (Pilsen) Czech Republic: all you need to know about Pilsen City

 - the driver sits on the left side of a vehicle, right side drive rules apply

 Plzeň (Czech pronunciation: [ˈpll.zɛɲ]), also called Pilsen in English and German, is the most important city of West Bohemia in the Czech Republic.
-The City of Pilsen was founded in 1295 by King Wenceslaus II of Bohemia, who gave the City the right to brew beer.
+The City of Pilsen was founded in 1295 by King Wenceslaus II of Bohemia, who gave to 260 Pilsner citizens the right to brew the beer.
+The privilege to make beer was very profitable financially, its allowed the holder to sell beer in his house.

 Plzeň was part of the Austro-Hungarian monarchy until 1918, when it was included in newly independent Czechoslovakia.
 It was taken by German forces in 1939 and became a leading producer of German weapons during World War II.
 In 1945 the city was liberated by US Army and returned to Czechoslovakia.
 Unfortunately, shortly after the end of the War the Czech country was taken by Communist regime in February 1948 and begun the time of a persecution, imprisonment and a nationalization of private property.